A common misconception in criminal law is that law enforcement *must* read a suspect’s Miranda warnings when he or she is arrested.

 So, outside of a DUI, what happens if law enforcement doesn’t give Miranda warnings?
 The short answer is any statement made by the suspect after arrest may be kept out of court by the judge when the case goes to trial.
 If law enforcement wants to use a statement against a defendant, that statement must be knowingly and intelligently made.
 This means, in most circumstances, Miranda warnings must be given to a suspect prior to their making a statement to law enforcement for the government to be allowed to use that statement against the individual later.

 A criminal defendant may be able to challenge law enforcement using a statement against them in trial.
 As you may have noticed, a lot of thought goes into how law enforcement could, or should, take statements from suspects.
 Even more thought and effort goes into determining whether those statements are eligible to be used against a person in a criminal case.
 Grove Ozment knows the ins and outs of Miranda and how to determine if law enforcement performed their duties properly.
-If you have been charged with a crime, or have been contact by law enforcement to make a statement about a crime they are investigating, contact us online today or call us for a free consultation!
+If you have been charged with a crime, or have been contacted by law enforcement to make a statement about a crime they are investigating, contact us online today or call us for a free consultation!